newfies-dialer/newfies-dialer/docs/source/faq.rst

     {city}
     {contact}  // This is the phone number

-If you need more flexibility, you can use the "Additional Parameters (Json)" field which allow you to add custom key-values that will be replaced.
+If you need more flexibility, you can use the "Additional Parameters (JSON)" field which allow you to add custom key-values that will be replaced.

-For example, let's add this in "Additional Parameters (Json)":
+For example, let's add this in "Additional Parameters (JSON)":
     {"company_name": "Canonical", "bonus" : "200", "currency" : "euro"}

 When you create a survey with a node that plays TTS, you can easily replace the key-values in the text.